caddyserver/website/src/docs/markdown/architecture.md

 A config reload works by provisioning the new modules, and if all succeed, the old ones are cleaned up.
 For a brief period, two configs are operational at the same time.

-Each configuration is associated with a [context](https://pkg.go.dev/github.com/caddyserver/caddy/v2?tab=doc#Context) which holds all the module state, so most state escapes the scope of a config.
+Each configuration is associated with a [context](https://pkg.go.dev/github.com/caddyserver/caddy/v2?tab=doc#Context) which holds all the module state, so most state never escapes the scope of a config.
 This is good news for correctness, performance, and simplicity!

 However, sometimes truly global state is necessary.
 For example, the reverse proxy may keep track of the health of its upstreams; since there is only one of each upstream globally, it would be bad if it forgot about them every time a minor config change was made.
 Fortunately, Caddy [provides facilities](https://pkg.go.dev/github.com/caddyserver/caddy/v2?tab=doc#UsagePool) similar to a language runtime's garbage collector to keep global state tidy.